Event Sponsorship

 -

-In partnership with the Warnell School of Forestry at the University of Georgia, this course will be held in Tifton, Georgia.
+In partnership with the University of Georgia’s Warnell School of Forestry, this course will be held in Tifton, Georgia.
 It is designed to cover a wide range of topics from conservation easement basics to carbon markets.
 There will also be updates on issues related to conservation easements in areas such as forestry, accounting/tax, appraisals, and case law.
-(Professional CE credit: 8 hours)
+(Professional Continuing Education credits: 8 hours)

 -